Oil spill in rural Kansas creek shuts down Keystone pipeline

 Past Keystone spills have led to outages that lasted about two weeks, but this outage could possibly be longer because it involves a body of water, said analysts at RBC Capital Markets in a note to investors.
 Depending on the spill’s location, it’s possible that a portion of the pipeline could restart sooner, they said.

-“It’s something to keep an eye on, but not necessarily an immediate impact for now,” said Patrick De Haan, head of petroleum analysis at GasBuddy, which tracks gasoline prices.
+“It’s something to keep an eye on,” said Patrick De Haan, head of petroleum analysis at GasBuddy, which tracks gasoline prices.
 “It could eventually impact oil supplies to refiners, which could be severe if it lasts more than a few days.”

+The Little Blue feeds the Big Blue River, which flows into Tuttle Creek Lake, north of Manhattan, home of Kansas State University.
+The EPA said the oil did not affect the Little Blue.

-Dan Thalmann, the publisher and editor of The Washington County News, a weekly publication, said crews were creating a rock path to the creek because recent rains made the fields too soft to move heavy machinery over them.
+Dan Thalmann, publisher and editor of The Washington County News, a weekly publication, said crews were creating a rock path to the creek because recent rains made fields too soft to move in heavy machinery.

-“Gosh, the traffic past my house is unbelievable — trucks after trucks after trucks,” said Stewart, who took down an electric fence he’d finished putting up Wednesday, fearing that heavy equipment might knock it down and drag it into a field.
+“Gosh, the traffic past my house is unbelievable — trucks after trucks after trucks,” said Stewart, who took down an electric fence he’d finished putting up Wednesday, fearing it might be knocked down and dragged into a field.

 Chris Pannbacker said the pipeline runs through her family’s farm.
-She and her husband drove north of the family’s farmhouse and across a bridge over Mill Creek.
+She and her husband drove north of their farmhouse and across a bridge over Mill Creek.

-“We looked at it from both sides, and it was black on both sides,” said Pannbacker, who also is a reporter for the Marysville Advocate newspaper.
+“We looked at it from both sides, and it was black on both sides,” said Pannbacker, a reporter for the Marysville Advocate newspaper.

-Junior Roop, the sexton of a cemetery near the site of the spill, said people could smell the oil in town.
+Junior Roop, the sexton of a cemetery near the spill site, said people could smell the oil in town.

 “It was about like driving by a refinery,” he said.